forcedotcom/packaging/messages/package_version_create.md

 You cannot use 'settings' and 'orgPreferences' in your scratch definition file, please specify one or the other.

+# errorReadingDefintionFile

+There was an error while reading or parsing the provided scratch definition file: %s

 # unpackagedMDDirectoryDoesNotExist

 Un-packaged metadata directory %s was specified but does not exist.